Practical Tools for Providing Mental Health First Aid

 What not to say and do |

-Apathy or despondency | Pay attention, initiate a conversation, be with the person, speak with the person, ask questions and instruct him or her to perform simple actions, for instance, offer a beverage: “let’s get something to drink”.
+Apathy or despondency | Pay attention, initiate a conversation, be with the person, speak with the person, ask questions and instruct him or her to perform simple actions; for instance, “let’s get something to drink”.
 In other words, try to get the person to talk and do things, not on an emotional level but on a practical level. |

 Don't underestimate what the person is experiencing but also don't get into an emotional conversation that reflects their feelings.
 It is especially important not to underestimate the person’s feelings, get angry or pity them. |